 This book of images and conversations stray from these narratives into a shadow landscape of unfinished and vacant structures that remain suspended in a state of incompletion—fixed on the brink of a possible future.

 This essay video moves between an unfinished hotel perched on the ledge of the Mediterranean in Lebanon, and empty condominiums in Berlin that are still seeking affluent occupants years after completion.
 Textures of the architecture itself are deployed as a spatial evocation of financial power and imagination.
 Space becomes an empty vessel for capital— but holds as well a desire for possible futures.
 (2016)

 An experimental book of text that considers geological time alongside the deep time of trauma.
 Sparse, material language combines with 3D topographical data of volcanic territories, building a fractured spatial landscape across cumulative generations of sexual violence.
-(Forthcoming)

 A film about affective geologies and the idea of becoming mineral.
 It follows a group of female geologists as they conspire to blow up the world by simultaneously erupting all the Earth’s volcanoes at once.
 Mixing science fiction and documentary, the film explores volcanoes, laboratories and geological survey sites across the world.
-(Work-in-progress)
+(Ongoing)

 Lessons in Capitalism uses the realm of play to question the language and structures of finance.
 Without expecting young people to provide answers to our most pressing economic problems, Lessons in Capitalism taps into the imaginative capacity of children to encounter with fresh eyes how we learn about money.

 Free financial advice.
 Creative Time ‘Living as Form,’ Harvard Carpenter Center for the Arts.
 Working with Harvard Business School students, facilitators, children and the public.
 (2014)